Welcome to the website of Paul Edwards . The most important thing on this website is: Enlightenment

-To help protect America from terrorism, please sign this petition.
+To help protect America from terrorism (and not just America, but victims of hijacking like MH370), please sign this petition.
 Also please ask your friends and family to sign it as well.
+Petition currently active.

 In the battle between good and evil, the Australian government has made it illegal to fund, join etc the Free Syrian Army.
 If you're an Australian citizen wanting to help the Syrian rebels, click here.
 If you saw me when I was protesting at Auburn at the NSW council elections, click here to see if you got a mention.
 Since I get asked a lot - no, I'm not of Syrian descent, I'm of English/Scottish descent, and I was born in Brisbane, but have now spent more time in my adopted land of NSW, so I'm a Blue's supporter now.
 But when brave Syrians have put their life on the line (showing more Australian spirit than most Australians will ever have), and have gone to the trouble of writing signs *in English* saying "SOS" and "HELP" and "NO FLY ZONE" as opposed to "sit on your couch watching us die", anyone who fails to respond to that plea for assistance is not an Australian in my book, no matter what their passport or birth certificate says.
 After 9/11, a French newspaper declared "we are all Americans".
 Sure.
 And now we're all Syrians.
 Note that Americans had ZERO chance of success in their revolution without massive heavy-lifting from France.